peteroupc/html3dutil/tutorials/filters.md

 The demo [squares.html](https://peteroupc.github.io/html3dutil/demos/squares.html) includes a number of graphics filters implemented as shaders.

-Here are more details on the filters it includes.
+Here are more details on some of the filters it includes.

 ### Grayscale <a id=Grayscale></a>